-Open space and recreation area is limited in the Subregion due to it being highly developed.
+Open space and recreation area is limited in the Subregion due to its being highly developed.
 Parks, recreation and other open space in the Subregion can be seen in Table 9.
 Acreage of recreation and open space lands within the Subregion is shown in Table 9.
-In total, of the Subregion's 12,690 acres, approximately 231,000 acres (or 5%) are considered open space or recreation land areas.
+In total, of the Subregion's 373,665 acres, approximately 154,590 acres (or 41%) are considered open space or recreation land areas.
 A majority of the areas are National Forest Land within the San Gabriel Mountains.